TypedAssistant/TypedAssistant/README.md

 - [ ] Remove unused tsconfigs
 - [ ] Check for console.logs
 - [ ] Normalise file name casing
+- [ ] Consider package exports
+- [ ] Automate git webhooks
+- [ ] Add process monitoring/notifying
+- [ ] Add more tests

 # TypedAssistant

+An alternative to low-code automation systems like Node Red, or Home Assistant's own automation builder.

+## Warning

+This add-on is for **developers**, and people that have good knowledge of TypeScript and Bun/Node.
+React knowledge is required too, if you go down that route.

+Please file issues for bugs, and MRs are open and welcome.

 ## Bun ❤️